 If you like the idea of having a couple of quality Bluetooth speakers around the house, with the option to combine them into a more versatile and powerful system when required, then the LG Music Flow P5 is for you.

 It probably comes as no surprise that Bose knows how to put together a pretty swanky Bluetooth speaker.
-The SoundLink Mini II is easily the best sounding Bluetooth speaker on this list, but it comes at a price: US$199.99 to be exact.
+The SoundLink Mini II is easily the best sounding Bluetooth speaker on this list, but it comes at a price: $199.99 to be exact.

 That price will be an investment in your musical education, though, because you'll discover just how good a Bluetooth speaker can sound.
 You won't get the same day-long battery life as some speakers on this list (playback time is just 10 hours) but you will get speaker phone support and a nifty charging cradle.
+That makes this one of the best Bluetooth speakers for phones.

 Sadly, there's no NFC pairing, but there are voice prompts to guide you through the not-exactly-rocket-science pairing process.
 There's also a bunch of optional covers to give it a little more style but really, the reason you'd buy this speaker is because you want the best and you can afford it.